tomjaguarpaw/H2/posts/git-survival-guide.markdown

   [Ian Miell's "git log -- The Good Parts"](https://zwischenzugs.com/2018/03/26/git-log-the-good-parts/).)

-* To create a new branch from the current one
+* To see the difference between different revisions (or my working copy)

-      git checkout -b <new branch>
+      git diff --color-moved

-* To switch to an existing branch
+  and it is useful to use `--word-diff` or `--ignore-whitespace`.

-      git checkout <existing branch>
+  This is my second most used git command.

 * To make a commit